-Construction of the 115 kV subtransmission lines would result in the generation of various waste materials, including wood, soil, vegetation, and sanitation waste (portable toilets), that would be disposed of per the below discussion.
+Construction of the 115 kV subtransmission lines would result in the generation of various waste materials, including wood, soil, vegetation, and sanitation waste (portable toilets) and disposed of in accordance with Section 3.4.3.10, Post-Construction and Clean-Up.

-Post-Construction Clean-Up and Restoration
+3.4.3.9 Post-Construction Clean-Up and Restoration

 All construction debris associated with construction of the 115 kV subtransmission lines would be placed in appropriate onsite containers and periodically disposed of in accordance with all applicable regulations.
-Temporary spur roads that might be needed for the proposed 115 kV subtransmission line split would be reseeded or scarified and allowed to return to natural conditions after the completion of work.
+Although new temporary spur roads might be needed for the proposed 115 kV subtransmission line split, they would be reseeded or scarified and allowed to return to natural conditions after the completion of work.
+Replacement poles would not impede the flow of sands through the area.

-Construction of the proposed subtransmission lines would include surveying the subtransmission line alignments, engineering design based on these surveys, preconstruction biological protocol surveys, construction of the proposed subtransmission lines, and the transfer of existing lines to the new poles.
+Construction of the proposed subtransmission lines involves surveying the subtransmission line routes, engineering design based on these surveys, preconstruction biological protocol surveys, construction of the proposed subtransmission lines, and the transfer of existing lines to the new poles.
 Some of these activities may overlap.
-SCE anticipates that surveying activities would take three to six months to complete.
-Engineering design and physical construction activities, including grading, erecting new poles, installing conductors, transferring existing conductors, and removing unnecessary poles and conductors, would take approximately 12 months to complete.
+SCE anticipates that surveying activities would take 3 to 6 months to complete.
+Engineering design and physical construction activities, including grading, erecting new poles, installing conductors, transferring existing conductors, and removing unnecessary poles and conductors, would take approximately 12 months.